League rules as adopted November 2019

 A4 Start Time

-4.2 Matches at two-court Clubs may start earlier than 10AM.
+A4.2 Matches at two-court Clubs may start earlier than 10AM.
 The onus is on the visitors to telephone in advance, giving fair notice of the wish to start earlier.
-Two-court clubs are currently Sherburn, Sheriff Hutton, and after wet weather, Sutton-on-Derwent.
+Two-court clubs are currently Sheriff Hutton and, after wet weather, Sutton Upon Derwent.

 A5 End Time